 You know the drill: You just came home from a late night of drinking and dancing with your friends, and there it is—your comfy bed, waiting for you to crash into it and pass out until morning.
-Nowhere in that scenario did we mention that you've washed your face because let's face it—the bed was calling your name.
+Nowhere in that scenario did we mention that you've washed your face, because, let's face it—the bed was calling your name.
 Sound familiar?
 For some of us, it's all too routine, even on regular nights when we're just too tired to stumble into the bathroom and wash the day's look off.
 If only they'd invent makeup that removed itself…

+Point blank, being lazy with your makeup removal is bad.
 "Sleeping with makeup on is not a good idea," Dr. Wee tells us.
 "First, makeup can trap dirt and environmental pollutants inside the skin, and this type of environmental stress can result in increased free radicals which can cause DNA mutations, collagen degradation, and, over time, can result in premature aging."

+You've probably woken up to a breakout or two (or several) after passing out in a full face of makeup, and that's no coincidence.
 "Prolonged wearing of makeup during sleep also can clog pores, resulting in acne," Dr. Wee says.

 "Long-term sleeping in makeup can also interfere with the natural shedding or exfoliation process of the skin," Dr. Wee notes.
 "This can result in a duller, dry, coarse complexion."

 "Gently cleansing the skin has been a key factor in reducing the spread of harmful bacteria, viruses, and fungus," Dr. Wee advises.
 "Eye makeup, especially mascara, can harbor harmful pathogens which can result in inflammation and infections both in and around the eyes.
 A daily cleansing routine can help reduce contamination of your own makeup as well."